nicsuzor/wikijuris/ausip/patent-registration.markdown

 ## Requirement 4: Usefulness

-### Pre-Raising the Bar Amendments

-Prior to the 2012 amendments, the term useful was not as clearly defined as it is today.
-Although usefulness is still a requirement of patentability, the new legislation requires other factors to be considered.
-Pursuant to ss 18(1)(c) and 18(1A)(c) (which still apply post-Raising the Bar) an invention must operate as claimed or produce the claimed result if the steps are followed by a person skilled in the art.
-It does not depend on whether the end product is commercially viable.[^AUTOREPLACEDRehmPtyLtdvWebstersSecuritySystemInternationalPtyLtd198811IPR2893078RescareLtdvAnaestheticSupplies199225IPR119142ENDREPLACE]
+An invention must be 'useful' to be eligible for a patent.[^PA181C] Pursuant to s 18(1)(c) (which still apply post-Raising the Bar) an invention must operate as claimed or produce the claimed result if the steps are followed by a person skilled in the art.

-[^AUTOREPLACEDRehmPtyLtdvWebstersSecuritySystemInternationalPtyLtd198811IPR2893078RescareLtdvAnaestheticSupplies199225IPR119142ENDREPLACE]: _Rehm Pty Ltd v Websters Security System (International) Pty Ltd_ (1988) 11 IPR 289, 307-8; _Rescare Ltd v Anaesthetic Supplies_ (1992) 25 IPR 119, 142

-### Post-Raising the Bar Amendments - Additional Definition

 As a result of the Raising the Bar Amendments,  ss 18(1)(c) and 18(1A)(c) were added which inserted a new definition of 'useful' in s 7A.

 7A Meaning of useful: